Environment

 Symptoms

-• buds forming but falling off before opening
+• buds forming normally but falling off before they ever open

-• buds shriveling and dropping while still small
+• buds shriveling and dropping while they're still small and green

-• sudden bud loss after moving the plant
+• sudden, widespread bud loss within days of moving or rotating the plant

 Causes